 The Stonehill IT webpages contain valuable information about technology, including a Get Started page.
 This page contains references to many helpful resources for new students, including information on your Stonehill account, managing your password, myHill and laptop recommendations, among others.

 There is also informative documentation and training materials in a section called the Knowledge Base.

 Office of Intercultural Affairs

-The Office of Intercultural Affairs provide academic, cultural, and personal support to students - including students of color , first-generation college students, international students, and LGBTQ+ students - through developing intellectual, social and leadership skills.
+The Office of Intercultural Affairs provides academic, cultural and personal support to students – particularly racially minoritized students, first-generation college students, LGBTQ+ students and international students – by providing program opportunities to engage with others and through developing intellectual, social and leadership skills.

 Chosen (Preferred) Name